Course Information

 You will learn about data collection, statistical analysis, and data visualization techniques using the state-of-the-art software tool, Tableau.
 We will work through some hands-on activities to gain technical knowledge, as well as to learn presentation skills, in a storytelling manner, to deliver significant findings.

-Explore the World with MATLAB - FULL
+Exploring the World with MATLAB

-Millions of engineers and scientists use MATLAB to send a satellite into space, drive a robot, process medical image, and more!
+Millions of engineers and scientists use MATLAB to send satellites into space, operate robots, process medical images, and more!
 You can start building this skill NOW.
-You will gain experience with MATLAB programming by creating graphics to understand data, modeling the geometry of nature, and developing the game of life more easily.
-We will explore concepts such as RGB color model, fractals, randomness and self-organization, networks and six degrees of separation.
-No prior programming experience is assumed.
+You will gain experience with MATLAB programming by creating graphics to understand data, modeling the geometry of nature using fractals, and developing codes to simulate the behavior of complex systems.

-Interactive Media & Game Development - FULL
+Interactive Media & Game Development

 From art to engine!
 This intense week of fun and learning will teach students how to create a character model, set it up for animation and import it into the Unreal game engine.
 Students will work in industry standard tools, modeling in Zbrush, animating in Maya and finally lighting and rendering in unreal.
 Students will be provided with completed assignments if they can’t reach their vision in time.
-But a special focus is placed on teaching them where to go when the class is over to continue their favorite part of the process.
+A special focus is placed on teaching students where to go when the class is over to continue their favorite part of the process.

-Physics - FULL
+Physics

 Time travel, black holes, quantum realm - What do these things have in common?
 Physics!
 They are all principles of modern physics!
 Investigate selected fields and applications of modern physics - such as interplanetary travel, atomic spectroscopy, quantum phenomena, and black holes.
 This program incorporates the combination of lectures, audio-visual presentations, and technical hands-on activities (simulations).
 Will your knowledge take you to the next dimension?

-Robotics Engineering - FULL
+Robotics Engineering

 WPI reserves the right to cancel any session, in which case students could be reassigned to a different session or provided a refund.